 Sales of substantial numbers of the Company's common shares could cause a decline in the market price of such common shares.
-There are minimum listing requirements for an issuer to maintain its listing on the Toronto Stock

-Exchange ("TSX"), and if the Company fails to maintain these listing requirements, it may be involuntarily delisted from the TSX.
+There are minimum listing requirements for an issuer to maintain its listing on the Toronto Stock Exchange ("TSX"), and if the Company fails to maintain these listing requirements, it may be involuntarily delisted from the TSX.
 De-listing the Company or the Company shares from any securities exchange could have a negative effect on the liquidity of the Company shares and/or the ability of a shareholder to trade in shares of the Company, and could have an adverse effect on the Company's ability to raise future equity financings.
-The Company's common shares trade in a very low volume compared to the number of common shares outstanding.
-This means a shareholder could have difficulty disposing of common shares, especially if there are other shareholders of the Company trying to sell their shares in the Company at the same time.
+The Company's common shares trade in a very low volume compared to the number of common shares of the Company trying to sell their shares in the Company at the same time.
 Volatility in share price and trading volumes could have an adverse effect on the Company's ability to raise future equity financings.

-The requirements of being a public company may strain the Company's resources, divert management's attention and affect its ability to attract and retain qualified board members
+The requirements of being a public company may strain the Company's resources, divert management's attention and affect its ability to attract and retain qualified board members time-consuming or costly and may increase the demand on the Company's systems and resources.

-As a public company, the Company is subject to the reporting requirements of Canadian securities regulators, the listing requirements of the Exchange and other applicable securities rules and regulations.
-Compliance with these rules and regulations may increase the Company's legal and financial compliance costs, may make some activities more difficult, time-consuming or costly and may increase the demand on the Company's systems and resources.
 Being a public company requires that the Company file continuous disclosure documents, including, among other things, annual and quarterly financial statements.
 Management's attention may be diverted from other business concerns, which could have a material adverse effect on the Company's business, financial condition and results of operations.
 The Company may need to hire more employees in the future, which will increase its costs and expenses.